CellAO/CellAO-NightPredator/README.md

 - **Moose**
 - **Ruffus**
 - and the guys at **WCell**
+- We would also like to give a warm and special thank you to [funcom](http://www.funcom.com) for giving us [Anarchy Online](http://www.anarchy-online.com)

 If you feel your name should be in here, just pester me on IRC or email: darkkitten@gmail.com I will eventualy add you I guess ;)